How To Fix Magnetic Resistance On Exercise Bike

 Magnetic resistance on an exercise bike is a type of resistance mechanism that uses magnets to create varying levels of resistance for the user during their workout.
 Fixed magnetic resistance refers to a specific setting or level of resistance that remains constant throughout the exercise session, regardless of the user’s speed or intensity.

 In an exercise bike with fixed magnetic resistance, the resistance level is typically pre-set by the manufacturer or chosen by the user using a control panel or console on the bike.
-Once the resistance level is selected, it remains unchanged during the workout until manually adjusted by the user.

 Fixed magnetic resistance is known for its smooth and quiet operation, as the magnets do not come into direct contact with the flywheel or other moving parts of the exercise bike.
 It provides consistent resistance, allowing users to target specific levels of intensity or resistance for their workout routines.

-Fixed magnetic resistance is often found in entry-level or basic exercise bikes, as it offers a straightforward and easy-to-use resistance option for users who do not require advanced or customizable resistance settings.
 It is suitable for users who prefer a constant level of resistance throughout their workout, without the need for frequent adjustments.

 How to Fix Magnetic Resistance On Exercise Bike